zirujauak/mxyzptlk/README.md

 ### Configuration

 As referenced in the installation instructions, the `config.yml` as shipped contains the default configuration.
-If you're happy with the default color screen (white foreground on black background) and don't need logs for debugging a zcode file or fixing bugs in the interpreter, then you probably don't need this file.
-However, if you wish to change the default color scheme, terminal library, or enable logging, you'll need to ensure a copy of this file is either present in the `.mxyzptlk/` directory in the "home" directory (which varies by platform) or the current working directory where `mxyzptlk` is launched from, with the current working directory taking precedence.
+If you're happy with the default color screen (white foreground on black background), sounds are about the right volume, and you don't need log files for debugging a zcode file or fixing bugs in the interpreter, then you probably don't need this file.
+However, if you wish to change the default color scheme, adjust sound volume, or enable logging, you'll need to ensure a copy of this file is either present in the `.mxyzptlk/` directory in the "home" directory (which varies by platform) or the current working directory where `mxyzptlk` is launched from, with the current working directory taking precedence.

 ### Logs